open-telemetry/opentelemetry-collector-contrib/receiver/azuremonitorreceiver/README.md

 - `maximum_number_of_metrics_in_a_call` (default = 20): Maximum number of metrics to fetch in per API call, current limit in Azure is 20 (as of 03/27/2023).
 - `initial_delay` (default = `1s`): defines how long this receiver waits before starting.

-Authenticating using service principal requires following settings:
+Authenticating using service principal requires following additional settings:
 - `tenant_id`
 - `client_id`
 - `client_secret`

-Authenticating using workload identities requires following environment variables being set (automatically by workload identity webhook):
+Authenticating using workload identities requires following additional settings:
-- `AZURE_TENANT_ID`
+- `tenant_id`
-- `AZURE_CLIENT_ID`
+- `client_id`
-- `AZURE_FEDERATED_TOKEN_FILE`
+- `federate_token_file`

 ### Example Configurations